neurobionics/opensourceleg/README.md

 ### To build the logger for distribution
 Run `maturin build -r` after step 2 of the instructions above, this will generate a distributable wheel.

+### Log Observability
+Since many applications built upon the Open-Source Leg can produce extensive logs, this module also provides a `grafana` dashboard for realtime log observability using loki and alloy.

+To use the dashboard:

+1. Install Docker Desktop
+2. Navigate to the directory containing `docker-compose.yml`
+3. Run `docker-compose up -d`
+4. Open your browser and go to [http://localhost:3000](http://localhost:3000)
+5. Configure the data source:
+   - Go to **Add data source**
+   - Select **Loki**
+   - Set the URL to `http://loki:3100`
+   - Click **Save & Test**
+6. Create your own dashboard using the Explore tab or panel editor
+7. Run your application, logs will stream into Grafana automatically